SQLGeordie/ReadyDemo/README.md

    -W \
    | tr -s ' ' | cut -d ' ' -f 1-2
 ```
+the output of this command should be similar to

+>Processed 384 pages for database 'ProductCatalog', file  'ProductCatalog' on file 1.
+>
+>Processed 8 pages for database 'ProductCatalog', file 'ProductCatalog_log' on file 1.
+>
+>RESTORE DATABASE successfully processed 392 pages in 0.278 seconds (11.016 MB/sec).

 6. Restore the backup:
 ```